-The prototype works by using the Python urllib2 library to query the REST interface.
+The prototype works by using a standard Python library to query the REST interface.
 The returned data is then parsed into the new message format based on the OGF Usage Record.
 This message is then saved for future loading, as currently happens with all other messages received via the message broker.

 The APEL software has been modified to support loading of this new format into a database by starting a separate loader process with its own configuration file.
 This means that the prototype is capable of extracting the space metrics of the test space, parsing them into the OGF message format then loading the data into the database.